FelipeMartinin/material-design-devtools/README.md

 This is a theme inspired by [Material Theme](https://github.com/equinusocio/material-theme) for sublime text, that brings the [Material Design](https://design.google.com/) visual language to your Chrome Devtools.
-This theme add some features like smart highlights, besides to make you Devtools interface more beautiful.
+This theme adds some features like smart highlights, besides making your Devtools interface more beautiful.